-- 1. in all borings, five feet below the deepest detected contamination based on field screening, laboratory analyses, and/or previous investigations at the site; - 2. five feet below the base of structures such as piping or building sumps, footings or other building structures; - 3. five feet below the shallow water table; and - 4. depths specified by the NMED based on specific data needs.
+- (1) in all borings, 5 ft below the deepest detected contamination based on field screening, laboratory analyses, and/or previous investigations at the site; - (2) Five feet below the base of structures such as piping or building sumps, footings or other building structures; - (3) Five feet below the shallow water table; and - (4) depths specified by the NMED based on regional or unit specific data needs.

-The Permittee shall notify the NMED as early as practicable, if conditions arise or are encountered that do not allow the advancement of borings to the depths specified by the NMED or proposed in an approved work plan so that alternative actions may be discussed.
-These issues must be discussed in the investigation report, if applicable.
+The Permittee shall notify the NMED as early as practicable if conditions arise or are encountered that do not allow the advancement of borings to the depths specified by the NMED or proposed in an approved work plan so that alternative actions may be discussed.
 Precautions shall be taken to prevent the migration of contaminants between geologic, hydrologic, or other identifiable zones during drilling and well installation activities.
 Contaminant zones shall be isolated from other zones encountered in the borings.

 The drilling and sampling shall be accomplished under the direction of a qualified engineer or geologist who shall maintain a detailed log of the materials and conditions encountered in each boring.
-Sample information and visual observations of the cuttings and core samples shall be recorded on the boring log as well as the depth of groundwater and phase-separated hydrocarbons (PSH), if encountered during boring activities.
-Known site features and/or site survey grid markers shall be used as references to locate each boring prior to surveying the location as described in Permit Section IV.K.2.e.
-The boring locations shall be measured to the nearest 0.1 foot in accordance with Permit Sections IV.K.2.e, and locations shall be recorded on a scaled site map upon completion of each boring.
+Both sample information and visual observations of the cuttings and core samples shall be recorded on the boring log.
+Known site features and/or site survey grid markers shall be used as references to locate each boring prior to surveying the location as described in Permit Section IV.J.2.e.
+The boring locations shall be measured to the nearest foot, and locations shall be recorded on a scaled site map upon completion of each boring.